OUR GUIDE TO BIRTHSTONES

 December

 Tanzanite was not discovered in commercial quantities until the 1960s.
-It has rapidly risen in popularity thanks to Tiffany’s promotion and its beautiful blue colour.
 Because of its growing popularity, Tanzanite was designated as a modern birthstone for the month of December in 2002.

-Tanzanite is best suited for earrings, pendants, and other jewellery items that will not encounter abrasion and impact due to it only being a 6.5 on the mohs scale.
+Tanzanite is only a 6.5 on the mohs scale.
 This hardness is low enough that the gem is vulnerable to being scratched during normal wear if it is used in a ring.